IBM/ibm-spectrum-scale-cloud-install/README.md

 ## IBM Spectrum Scale - Cluster Configuration

 IBM Spectrum Scale™ cluster can be configured in a variety of ways.
 The cluster can be a heterogeneous mix of hardware platforms, virtualized instances and operating systems.
+Using these templates, Spectrum Scale cluster can be deployed in below architectures;

+- IBM Spectrum Scale Architecture (Single Availability zone)

+- IBM Spectrum Scale Architecture (Multi Availability zone)

 ## IBM Spectrum Scale - Product Editions